alexandair/entra-powershell-docs/docs/conceptual/create-assign-app-roles.md

 You're an IT admin at Contoso, and your manager has tasked you with producing a daily report of all role activations in Privileged Identity Management, to be delivered via email.
 You decide to use Microsoft Entra PowerShell and Azure Automation to automate this task.

-In this article, you will learn how to connect to Microsoft Entra PowerShell in a delegated context and assign application permissions to a service principal to support your automation scenario.
+In this article, you learn how to connect to Microsoft Entra PowerShell in a delegated context and assign application permissions to a service principal to support your automation scenario.
 This process enables you to streamline the permission assignment, saving time and reducing the potential for errors.

 ## Connect to Microsoft Entra PowerShell